jakemath/divop.io/README.md

 # Divisibility-Operator-API
 A Django framework with SQLite backend and views returning divisibility data in JSON format to wrap Divisibility Operator C++ code.
 When the following endpoints are queried, the SQLite database is first searched for existence of relevant operand entries.
 If the arguments are not found, the computations are carried out.

-To execute a div operation on randomly sized operands:
+To execute a div operation on random operands of specified size:

     https://(localhost).com/bigint_app/div/random/<dividend_size>/<divisor_size>